Passeggiata 101: A Walk Through Rome’s Trastevere

 Backtrack a bit to the little piazza and take Bologna left until it empties into Via Benedetta.
 Go left.
 For beer lovers, this is where you can take a break.
 Via Benedetta is home to two of the best birrerias in Rome.
 On the right is Ma Che Siete Venuti A Fa, named for a football chant in the Roman dialect aimed at the losing team.
 Across the narrow road is Bir & Fud, a narrow bar lined with 30 taps of Italian craft beer and some of the best bar food in Trastevere.
 Like Ma Che, it’s owned by Manuele Colonna, considered the father of Rome’s craft beer explosion.

 Continue up Benedetta to Piazza San Giovanni della Malva, lined with outdoor restaurants and shady spots for a beer or glass of wine.
 At the end of the small piazza, take a right onto Via di Ponte Sisto to Piazza Trilussa.
 Take another break at the piazza’s 17th century Acqua Paola fountain, restored in 2014.
 If you arrive during the day, you’ll have much of the staircase leading to the fountain to yourself.
-On warm summer nights, however, it is packed with Romans.
+On warm summer nights, however, the locals pack the area.

-Turn right onto Via della Pelliccia where you’ll find an ATM and continue onto Piazza di Renzi.
+Turn right onto Via della Pelliccia where you’ll find an ATM.
+Then continue onto Piazza di Renzi.
 Locals have been hanging out at Augusto’s outdoor tables sipping wine since 1954.
 Backtrack to Moro and turn right to Via Lungaretta.
 It’s one of the biggest roads in Trastevere, filled with pedestrians and sidewalk hawkers.

 Speaking of Aldo Moro…

-Go right onto Lungaretta and return to solitude by turning right through Piazza San Rufina and onto Arco di San Calisto.
-Then go right to Via Fiernaroli, a lovely, quiet street where Take Your Time at Via Fiernaroli 4 is a low-key bar run by a local water polo player.
+Go right onto Lungaretta and return to solitude by turning right through Piazza San Rufina .
+This takes you onto Arco di San Calisto.
+Then go right to Via Fiernaroli, a lovely, quiet street where a local water polo player runs a low-key bar run called Take Your Time at Via Fiernaroli 4.
 Go right onto Fiernaroli and continue until it dead ends at Via Fratte di Trastevere.
 This is the street where Frank Giuseppucci worked in his father’s bakery before founding the Banda della Magliana, a notorious fascist gang in 1970s tied to the murder of politician Aldo Moro.

-Go right about 50 feet and then right onto Via San Francesco a Ripa, another large street, where it drops you into Piazza San Calisto and the famed Bar San Calisto.
-In the 1960s and ‘70s, this was a meeting place for the artists, writers and communists to mull the pressing matters of the day.
-These days it’s taken over by yuppies and some knowing tourists but it still has some of the cheapest beer in town at 1.50 euro for a bottle of Peroni.
+Go right about 50 feet and then right onto Via San Francesco a Ripa, another large street.
+Here you’ll find yourself in Piazza San Calisto and the famed Bar San Calisto.
+In the 1960s and ‘70s, artists, writers and communists met here to mull the pressing matters of the day.
+Nowadays, yuppies and some knowing tourists have taken it over.
+But it still has some of the cheapest beer in town at 1.50 euro for a bottle of Peroni.

 It’s a good place to end your walk and decide what place you passed you’d like to return to.